tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * [wrk_data.csv](Activities/08-Stu_Portfolio_Planner/Resources/wrk_data.csv)

-Open the solved version of the Jupyter notebook for Part 2, conduct a dry walkthrough review, and explain the following:
+Open the solved version of the Jupyter notebook for Part 2, and conduct a dry walkthrough review, explaining in the following:

-* We will start reviewing Part 1.
+* We will start by reviewing Part 1.

 * The first step in helping Harold analyze these 10 stocks is to load the data into a DataFrame for each data file.